-Benjamin Trott, Anne Hume Shippen, ca. 1796, watercolor, Smithsonian American Art Museum, Gift of Natalie Brooks Sears Shippen and William Brush Shippen, 1999.87.1
+Benjamin Trott, Anne Hume Shippen, ca. 1796, watercolor on ivory, Smithsonian American Art Museum, Gift of Natalie Brooks Sears Shippen and William Brush Shippen, 1999.87.1

 Anne Hume Shippen

 - ca. 1796

 - On View

 sight 2 5/8 x 2 1/8 in.
 (6.7 x 5.3 cm) oval